 When was the last time you searched Google for a last-minute hotel deal or planned a family getaway to the beach?
 Chances are, you’ve noticed an increasing number of ads demanding your attention, and these aren’t slowing down anytime soon.
 For those of us in the hospitality industry, this means managing PPC for hotels has become more competitive—and more expensive—to attract guests to your website.

-PPC has become a popular option for hoteliers to increase traffic to their website.
+PPC is incredibly popular for hoteliers to increase traffic to their websites.
 According to Search Engine Land, “Search spending in the US is expected to increase 24 percent over the next three years, from $36.69 billion in 2017 to $45.63 billion in 2019.”
 Many OTA’s (online travel agencies) are increasing their ad spending in 2018, at a time when Expedia and the Priceline Group are already two of Google’s top customers.
+The short-term rental startups like Airbnb and VRBO’s core business is built on the back of PPC campaigns and they’re buying growth at any cost in 2020 ahead of expected IPOs.

-Whether you’re just getting started with Google AdWords, or you’re looking to improve your existing campaigns, don’t give up on your AdWords hotel strategy.
-Here are the common mistakes we see, as well as best practices to improve your PPC strategy in 2018.
+Whether you’re just getting started with Google Ads, or you’re looking to improve your existing campaigns, don’t give up on your Google Ads hotel strategy.

-Do you know which keywords your competitors currently bidding on, and which keywords are going to compliment your organic traffic?
-There are many tools that will help you understand what your competitors are doing in AdWords.
+Do you know which keywords your competitors currently bidding on, and which keywords are going to complement your organic traffic?
+There are many tools that will help you understand what your competitors are doing in Google Ads.
 Finding out which keywords are already working is an excellent way to start your marketing research!
 If your competitor down the street is bidding on certain keywords, it’s likely that the OTA’s are, too.
-A good AdWords strategy will allow your website to compete in this space and increase your direct bookings.
+A good Google Ads strategy will allow your website to compete in this space and increase your direct bookings.
 Here are a few (free and paid) tools to help you get started:

 - charleston sc hotels